 110 Baldwin Street in the midst of the 1972 flood, the left picture shows the former Carroll Street running up the north face of the building, now site of the Parking Garage.

 Additionally, these incredibly historic buildings have housed a window store, rug store, hat store, grocery store, piano store, small electrical appliance store, florist, furniture store, rug cleaner, sign maker, women's clothing store, auto-shop, slot-car racing, photo galleries, art studios, restaurants, offices of lawyers, brokers, doctors, insurers and architects, as well as meeting places for the Board of Education, Knights of Pythias, The Elmira Camera Club, and The Elmira Firemen's Association.
-The slideshow below shows the building as we found it in 2019.
+When we purchased the property in 2019, much of the building was in moderate to severe disrepair.
+Different sections of the building had different degrees of decay, with sections of the first floor having been vacant for a relatively short time, and sections of the third floor abandoned for several decades, where the most damage was found.
+The slideshow below shows the building's beautiful renovated spaces in 2023, compared with photographs from the condition we found the building in when we purchased in 2019.

 At nearly 150 years old, this consequential building has overseen downtown Elmira through periods of great prosperity and devastation.
 When we purchased the property in 2019, it had been abandoned for some time.
 We are working tirelessly to breathe new life into the block, restoring historic elements wherever possible, renovating for practical modern-day living, and allowing for what is hopefully at least another 150 years of history!